The Epistemic Planning Domain Definition Language: Official Guideline: Syntax of epddl

-An action type is an \emph{action type name} followed by a non-empty sequence of \emph{action events}.
+An action type signature is an \emph{action type name} followed by a non-empty sequence of \emph{event signatures}.
 An action type name is either \texttt{basic}, or a general name (requires \texttt{:partial-observability}).
-The \texttt{basic} action type denotes the only action type allowed in the baseline configuration of \textsc{epddl} (Section~\ref{sec:syntax-ebnf}), namely fully observable, deterministic, atomic actions (see Listing~\ref{lst:basic-action-type}).
-An action event is an event name followed by a possibly empty sequence of terms (the actual parameters of the event).
+The \texttt{basic} action type denotes the only action type allowed in the baseline configuration of \textsc{epddl} (Section~\ref{sec:syntax-ebnf}), namely purely epistemic, fully observable, deterministic, atomic actions (see Listing~\ref{lst:basic-action-type}).
+An event signature is an event name followed by a possibly empty sequence of terms (the actual parameters of the event).
 For instance, the expression \texttt{:action-type (private (e-move ?b ?x ?y) (nil))} declares an action of type \texttt{private}, and it binds the events \texttt{(e-move ?b ?x ?y)} and \texttt{(nil)} to the event parameters \texttt{?e} and \texttt{?nil}, respectively, declared in the \texttt{private} action type (see Listing~\ref{lst:action-types}).
-As we show more in detail in Section~\ref{sec:semantics-actions}, the abstract frame of the action is thus built according to the specification of the \texttt{private} action type, instantiated on the events \texttt{(e-move ?b ?x ?y)} and \texttt{(nil)}.
+As we show in more detail in Section~\ref{sec:semantics-actions}, the abstract frame of the action is thus built according to the specification of the \texttt{private} action type, instantiated on the events \texttt{(e-move ?b ?x ?y)} and \texttt{(nil)}.